The Way We Were (song): Commercial performance

 In the United States, "The Way We Were" debuted at number 92 on the Billboard Hot 100 for the week ending November 24, 1973, where it served as the issue's seventh-highest debut.
 After steadily climbing the list for ten consecutive weeks, it topped the chart on February 2, 1974, where it knocked Ringo Starr's version of "You're Sixteen" (1973) from the highest spot.
 After being temporarily displaced by The Love Unlimited Orchestra's debut single "Love's Theme", Streisand reclaimed the number one rank for two more weeks beginning February 16 of the same year.
-"The Way We Were" departed Billboards Hot 100 on April 27 at the position of number 53; in total, it spent 23 consecutive weeks among the chart's ranking.
+"The Way We Were" departed the Billboard Hot 100 on April 27 at the position of number 53; in total, it spent 23 consecutive weeks among the chart's ranking.
 On the Billboard Year-End Hot 100 singles of 1974 list, the single also topped the chart on the list of the year's 100 highest-ranking songs.
 On August 19, 1997, in addition to several of Streisand's recordings, "The Way We Were" was certified Platinum in the United States by the RIAA for sales exceeding one million copies.
 On the Billboard Adult Contemporary chart, where it was then referred to as the Easy Listening chart, it reached the number one spot on January 12, 1974, and held that position for two weeks.

 Outside of Streisand's native country, the single found similar commercial success.
 In Canada, "The Way We Were" entered the chart compiled by RPM at number 45, where it was the week's third-highest debut.
 On its seventh week, it reached the top position that was previously held by Terry Jacks' cover of "Seasons in the Sun" (1973).
 It spent a total of 13 weeks in Canada before departing at its position at number 58.
 It also topped the Adult Contemporary chart in its 11th week, also in 1974.
 In their year-end chart, "The Way We Were" was ranked as Canada's eighth best-selling single of 1974.
 In the final year of Australia's chart compiled by Go-Set, Streisand's recording peaked at number six.
-It also reached its peak position in the United Kingdom at number 31 for the week of March 30, 1974.
+It also reached its peak position on the UK Singles Chart at number 31 for the week of March 30, 1974.